Cheapest Colorado General Liability Insurance Companies

 For more details on this coverage type: General liability insurance guide

-How To Get Cheaper General Liability Insurance in Colorado Without Sacrificing Protection
+How to Get Cheaper General Liability Insurance in Colorado

 Most business owners request quotes and assume they're comparing apples to apples, but they're not.
-If one insurer quotes $1 million per occurrence, another quotes $2 million aggregate and a third includes different add-ons, you can't tell which one is truly cheapest.
+If one insurer quotes $1 million per occurrence, another quotes $2 million aggregate, and a third offers different add-ons, you can't tell which is truly the cheapest.

-Our rankings show ERGO NEXT cheapest statewide, but a Loveland food truck owner might pay less with The Hartford depending on revenue and location.
-The only way to know is identical quote parameters across all carriers: same limits, same deductible, same coverage options.
+Our rankings show ERGO NEXT is the cheapest statewide, but a Loveland food truck owner might pay less with The Hartford, depending on revenue and location.
+The only way to know is to use identical quote parameters across all carriers: same limits, same deductible, same coverage options.

 Ensure your business classification (class code) is correct